openstack/openstack-manuals/doc/common/glossary.rst

       An object state in Object Storage where a new replica of the object is automatically created due to a drive failure.

+   HAProxy

+      Provides a high availability load balancer and proxy server for TCP and HTTP-based applications that spreads requests across multiple servers.

    hard reboot

       A type of reboot where a physical or virtual power button is